(Page 1 of 1)

 The Open Compute Project was formed to design and enable the most efficient server, storage and datacenter hardware designs for scalable computing.
 The focus of the project is on customer-designed, simple, cost-effective open technologies that can be acquired from multiple sources and efficiently deployed.
 Early proponents include Facebook, Rackspace, university and government labs, and Wall Street banks.

-Open Compute servers are simple and modular, enabling a single design to be configured for different purposes and supporting common applications, such as High Performance Computing (HPC), general-purpose server and storage-server applications.
-The modularity of Open Compute components server hardware components to be disaggregated adn easily optimized, paving the way to rack scale computing.
+Open Compute servers are simple and modular, enabling a single design to be configured for different purposes and supporting common applications, such as high-performance computing (HPC), general-purpose server and storage-server applications.
+The modularity of Open Compute components server hardware components to be disaggregated and easily optimized, paving the way to rack scale computing.
 Compared to traditional servers, material and shipping costs of Open Compute servers are lower, and upgrades are simpler and more cost-effective.
 Open Compute servers also support a common management framework across nodes from different suppliers, enable the design of low-cost building block storage and energy-efficient datacenters, and make it easy for IT organizations to better match hardware to the software that it runs.

 New datacenter ecosystem partnerships to emerge